 Even better, this type of furniture can be accessed on both sides, enabling it to serve several functions or adapt to one part of the room as your storage needs change.
 Opt for a unit with moveable shelves for an added degree of flexibility.

-An adjoining bathroom or shower room is a must-have for a luxurious master bedroom, but making the two work together aesthetically can be tricky as they serve such different purposes.
+An en suite is a must-have for a luxurious master bedroom, but making the two work together aesthetically can be tricky as they serve such different purposes.
 Treating them as one space is key, so choose complementary colours and finishes, and similar materials where possible.

 Several companies offer fitted furniture and vanity units that match, or you could try picking up on a motif used in your bedroom in your bathroom.
 It also helps to make the divide between the rooms less obvious, so instead of a conventional solid door, fit a frosted glass panel or sliding door, which will also aid the flow of light.